 Welcome to the Town of Brussels web site.
 The town is located in Door County Wisconsin, just 26 miles northeast of the City of Green Bay.
 As of the 2010 census, there were 1,135 people, 403 households, and 303 families residing in the town.
+Current 2017 population is 1134.

-Brussels, a civil town in Door County, was created on November 12, 1858 and is part of the largest Belgian-American settlements in the united States.
+Brussels, a civil town in Door County, was created on November 12, 1858 and is part of the largest Belgian-American settlements in the United States.

 For Burning permits click here to go to the Brussels-Union-Gardner Fire Department Site and go to the contacts tab for contact information.